nirvus/infra-recipes/README.recipes.md

     the return value of this method.

 Returns:
-  A Python dict representing the tasks spawned as a JSON file that may be passed into collect().
+  A Python dict representing the JSON spawn response that may be passed into
+    collect().

 &emsp; **@property**<br>&mdash; **def [swarming\_client](/recipe_modules/swarming/api.py#207)(self):**